syncfusion-content/blazor-docs/blazor/split-button/how-to/group-items-in-popup.md

+---
+layout: post
+title: How to Group Items In Popup in Blazor Split Button Component | Syncfusion
+description: Checkout and learn about Group Items In Popup in Blazor Split Button component of Syncfusion, and more details.
+platform: Blazor
+control: Split Button
+documentation: ug
+---

 # Group items in Popup

 Items in popup can be grouped in Split Button by templating entire popup with ListView.
 To achieve grouping in ListView,